 Remember Others See Us Differently

 Furthermore, we are often extremely critical of ourselves, noticing things other people miss completely.
-As I mentioned before, I’m extremely self conscious about my nose and my legs.
-However, I have never had someone mention either of these things when they looked at a photograph of me.
-In most cases, other people simply don’t notice the things that bother you most.
+I am extremely self conscious about my nose which I feel is a little on the large side and my legs as I have prominent veins.
+However, I have never had someone mention either of these things when they looked at a photograph of me, even when I am wearing a dress.
+The bottom line is that other people rarely notice the things that bother you most.

 The Camera Does Not Have To Add 10 Pounds

-Don’t let this commonly used phrase put you off having your photograph taken.
-A professional photographer should know the correct lenses to use for photographs to help you look your best.
-When you are thinking about how to feel comfortable in front of the camera, the last thing you want to worry about is your appearance.
+It makes me sad how many people are put off having their photo taken by this commonly used phrase.
+When you are thinking about how to feel comfortable in front of the camera, the last thing you want to worry about is your proportions looking different than they actually are.

 - Put your tongue on the roof of your mouth to help tighten your facial muscles.
 It’s tricky to do this when you are smiling, but once you get the hang of it, it really works.